PyCQA/docformatter/docs/source/usage.rst

       -c, --check           only check and report incorrectly formatted files -r, --recursive       drill down directories recursively
-      -e, --exclude         in recursive mode, exclude directories and files by names
+      -e, --exclude         in recursive mode, exclude directories and files by names -n, --non-cap         list of words not to capitalize when they appear as the first word in the summary

       --wrap-summaries length
                             wrap long summary lines at this length; set